-The ongoing conflict between Ukraine and Russia and the wider geopolitical impact of the conflict could materially and adversely affect our business.
+The ongoing conflict between Ukraine and Russia and the wider geopolitical impact of conflict could materially and adversely affect our business.

 On February 24, 2022, Russian forces invaded Ukraine.
-While we do not have any direct operations or sales in either Russia or Ukraine, these countries are responsible for many commonly used raw materials and resources used in, or in the manufacturing of, our products such as some species of fish, edible oils (such as sunflower oil), wheat and energy.
+While we do not have any direct operations or sales in either Russia or Ukraine, these countries are responsible for the supply of many commonly used raw materials and resources used in, or in the manufacturing of products such as ours, including, but not limited to some species of fish, wheat and energy.
 The ongoing conflict in the Ukraine, and the imposition of economic sanctions and additional tariffs could result in considerable reductions in the availability or increase the cost of such raw materials and resources.
 In particular, both before and following the invasion, the U.S., the EU and the UK have imposed economic sanctions and tariffs on Russia.
 It is not clear to what extent such sanctions and tariffs could continue to proliferate and increase, what raw materials and resources may be affected, nor for how long they will be in place.
-At present, there are no sanctions in place affecting any of the raw materials we buy.
 Our inability, and the inability of our suppliers, to source certain raw materials, particularly fish, and provide certain products to customers and consumers could materially and adversely affect our business.
 In addition, sanctions and tariffs are intended to and will have an impact on international trade and the global economy.
 Further steps that might be taken in response to the crisis and their consequences are unknown but could include further sanctions, tariffs, embargoes, regional instability, adverse effects on macroeconomic conditions and adverse effects on exchange rates and financial markets.

 Should there be additional sanctions, tariffs or restrictions on the supply of fish from Russian waters that impact our supply chain or specific products, it would not be possible to replace entirely the required volumes of MSC certified fish in the short-to-medium term.
 Furthermore, should there be a reduction in availability we may also face higher costs for the raw materials and resources available.
 In anticipation of that possibility, we are continually seeking clarity from governments on the issue and diversifying our supply sources for raw materials and resources.
-For example, we have begun diversifying our fish supply by looking into alternative species and product formats.
+For example, we are continuing the diversification of our fish supply by looking into alternative species, geographies and product formats.
 However, these efforts are subject to negotiation of acceptable contractual terms, availability of alternative species at comparable prices and the conformity of any alternatives to our standards.
-Where additional sanctions or tariffs are being considered, we are asking for a realistic transition period, similar to that of the approach being taken by countries phasing out Russian oil and gas supplies.
+Where additional sanctions or tariffs are being considered, we are asking for a realistic transition period.
 There is no guarantee that any such transition period will be provided.